G33KatWork/atxtiny-hal/README.md

 * General
     * RUNSTDBY support?
     * Allow for dummy pins to be able to use compare channels with EVSYS later
+    * split PWM trait in PWM and compare channel traits as we have timers that have compare channels, but not assigned PWM outputs like the RTC

 * TCA
     * Split mode